x1-labs/tachyon/docs/src/operations/guides/validator-stake.md

 Monitor a validator's stake during warmup by:

-- View your vote account:`solana vote-account ~/vote-account-keypair.json` This
+- View your vote account:`x1 vote-account ~/vote-account-keypair.json` This
   displays the current state of all the votes the validator has submitted to the network.
-- View your stake account, the delegation preference and details of your stake:`solana stake-account ~/validator-stake-keypair.json`
+- View your stake account, the delegation preference and details of your stake:`x1 stake-account ~/validator-stake-keypair.json`
-- `solana validators` displays the current active stake of all validators, including yours
+- `x1 validators` displays the current active stake of all validators, including yours
-- `solana stake-history` shows the history of stake warming up and cooling down over recent epochs
+- `x1 stake-history` shows the history of stake warming up and cooling down over recent epochs
 - Look for log messages on your validator indicating your next leader slot:
   `[2019-09-27T20:16:00.319721164Z INFO solana_core::replay_stage] <VALIDATOR_IDENTITY_PUBKEY> voted and reset PoH at tick height ####.
 My next leader slot is ####`
-- Once your stake is warmed up, you will see a stake balance listed for your validator by running `solana validators`
+- Once your stake is warmed up, you will see a stake balance listed for your validator by running `x1 validators`

 ## Validator Rewards